MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 - **Best max-depth**: 7
 - **Best min_samples_split**: 3

-Using the above hyperparameters we perfomred our final prediction:
+Using the above hyperparameters we performed our final prediction:

 **Training Score/Accuracy**: 0.8959435626102292

 **Testing Score/Accuracy**: 0.7857142857142857

 This final prediction model looks better than our baseline model and the previous attempts with other variables.
 As you can see, although the training score went down, but the testing score improved by almost 5%.
-This is a sign that we <u>reduced overfitting on the traning model and improved generalization on our testing model.</u>
+This is a sign that we <u>reduced overfitting on the training model and improved generalization on our testing model.</u>

 ## **Fairness Analysis**

-We want to analyze if our model is fair to predict results for two different groups (produce the same accuracy), there for we separated the dataset into two groups:
+We want to analyze if our model is fair to predict results for two different groups (produce the same accuracy), therefore we separated the dataset into two groups:

 - Group X: Electricity outage in cold climate category
-- Group Y: Electricity outage in rest of the climate category
+- Group Y: Electricity outage in the rest of the climate category
 - p-value: standard 5% (0.05)
 - Test Statistic: difference in accuracy